Build a Journaling Habit That Actually Sticks

 - What am I ready to let go of?

-The monthly review is where the real value of consistent tracking becomes visible.
+The monthly review is where the value of consistent tracking becomes visible.
 It's where you stop feeling like you're just maintaining a habit, and start feeling like you're learning something about yourself.

 How to Adapt Instead of Restart